Atlas200dk/sample-facedetection-python/README.md

 	input bash deploy.sh in terminal to finish deplotment.

-	input bash install_host.sh to finish the dependency.

-	input bash network_uihost.sh USB name Extranet address to finish network configuration.
+	input bash network.sh USB name Extranet address to finish network configuration.

 	for example：The following figure shown，the command should be bash network_uihost.sh ens33 ens35u1.

-	input ./network_host.sh to finish upgrade and dependency.
+	input ./network.sh to finish upgrade and dependency.

 -   Step 2 Strat Presenter Server。

-	Switch to root user,then switch to the directory sample-facedetection-python/script，excute the following commands to run the presenter saerver
+	Switch to root user,then switch to the directory sample-facedetection-python/script，excute the following commands to run the presenter server

 	bash run_presenterserv.sh